-Dear Delegates of the Disarmament Committee,
+Dear Delegates of the Economic and Social Council,

 It is my absolute honor to welcome you to this year’s BERMUN conference!